diem/client-sdk-go/checklist.md

 - [x] [Multi-signatures support](https://github.com/libra/libra/blob/master/specifications/crypto/spec.md#multi-signatures)
 - [x] Transaction hash: for a given signed transaction, produce hash of the transaction executed.
   - hex-encode(sha3-256([]byte("Transaction")) + []byte {0} + signed transaction bytes)
+- [ ] Send request with "client sdk name / version" as HTTP User-Agent: this is for server to recognize client sdk version, server can block the specific client version if we found the SDK has unacceptable bugs.

 # [LIP-4][7] support